 Once we got to Akchour, it was fairly easy to find the trail.
 There are plenty of locals there to point you in the right direction (but don’t expect many of them to know English).
 We started hiking up the canyon (where the sign points to Akchour), and the first thing that immediately impressed me was the endless swaths of green and the waterfalls that seemed to appear around every corner.

 I know you may think that I keep showing you the same waterfall over and over, but each one of these waterfalls is uniquely different and special in their own way.
 Each waterfall had a swimming hole, that is quite deep, and on a hot summer day is great to pause you hike and take a quick dip to cool off.

-Traveler tip: The hike to Akchour waterfalls itself is said to take around 2-3 hours, but that is if you are use to the high altitude of the Atlas Mountains and can tackle the steep elevations of the trail.
+Traveler tip: The hike to Akchour waterfalls itself is said to take around 2-3 hours.
+That is, if you are use to the high altitude of the Atlas Mountains and can tackle the steep elevations of the trail.
 Yes there are steps you can use, the trail is well maintained; but the steps are made for tall people…..not short people.
 So be prepared, its like when my trainer has me doing box steps onto the 24″ box step, for 3 hours.
 On the good side, I ended up losing 6 pounds JUST FROM THIS HIKE TO AKCHOUR WATERFALLS, and can walk on the Treadmill at an incline of 7 with no problem.

 TALL PEOPLE JUST DON’T UNDERSTAND HOW MUCH HARDER IT IS TO GO UP THE GIANT 24″ -32″ STEPS!
 It takes us a lot more effort and energy! (ok, rant over) — By the second hour, I was cursing myself for not carb loading and eating more protein the night before.
 I know I’m not in the best shape, but I had been working out really hard and felt like I could tackle this.